 The Gulf of Venezuela is an inlet of the Caribbean Sea bounded by Venezuela and Colombia.
 The Guajira Peninsula is located in northern Colombia and northwestern Venezuela.
-Lake Maracaibo is a large brackish tidal bay lying in the oil-rich Maracaibo Basin of northwestern Venezuela.
+Lake Maracaibo is a large tidal bay lying in the oil-rich Maracaibo Basin of northwestern Venezuela.

 Gulf of Venezuela